 School counseling is voluntary and confidential.
 Referrals can be made by the student, parents, teachers, administrators or other appropriate school staff.

 **The Diocese of Arlington Catholic Schools Counselors Handbook stipulates the following: “At the elementary level, it is advisable to seek parental permission to continue counseling sessions beyond two to three sessions on the same topic.”
 Page 24

 Parents, if you do not wish your child to meet with the school counselor without your permission, please notify the School Counselor, Elsa I. Figueroa in writing via email.

 Sessions will focus on student’s specific needs, strengths, and development of coping skills.
 Students may request to see the counselor.
 Referrals can also come from parents, teachers, administrators and staff.

 Classroom Life Skills Lessons: The counselor will visit the classrooms and teach lessons relevant to the groups’ age and specific needs.
 Some of the topics are: growth mindset, bullying, friendship/peer relations, character education, conflict resolution, stress management, problem solving, etc.

 Small Group Counseling: The counselor organizes groups that focus on learning a specific skill, or coping with a specific situation.
 These groups require previous parental consent.

 Mediation: The counselor serves as facilitator in the process of conflict resolution within a group of students, when their efforts to resolve the conflict independently have not been successful.

 Career: Classroom lessons for grades K-8 on important skills necessary to be successful in the workforce.
-School wide Annual Career Day event in the spring with the participation of students from 4th thru 8th grade.
+The school holds an annual Career Day early in the spring with the participation of students from 4th thru 8th grade.

 The school counselor consults regularly with teachers and is available to the parents via email, phone, or by appointment.
 The counselor also consults with other professionals (with parental permission) and community resources in order to provide parents with referrals and information to ensure the success of each child.